daniel-furman/sft-demos/README.md

 For more background, see any number of excellent papers on the subject, including [Self-Instruct](https://arxiv.org/pdf/2212.10560.pdf) (2023), [Orca](https://arxiv.org/pdf/2306.02707.pdf) (2023), and [InstructGPT](https://arxiv.org/pdf/2203.02155.pdf) (2022).

 ## Favorites from this repo

+The below LLMs are pretrained generative text models with anywhere from 6 to 180 billion parameters, as denoted in the model id.

 1. [dfurman/Llama-2-70B-Instruct-v0.1](https://huggingface.co/dfurman/llama-2-70b-dolphin-v0.1)
     *  *Note*: This model was ranked 6th on 🤗's Open LLM Leaderboard in Aug 2023